alphatwirl/mantichora/README.md

 **Note:** Mantichora uses
 [multiprocessing](https://docs.python.org/3/library/multiprocessing.html)
-to run task functions in background processes .
+to run task functions in background processes.
 As a result, task functions, their arguments, and their return values need to be [picklable](https://docs.python.org/3.6/library/pickle.html#what-can-be-pickled-and-unpickled).